 In worlds where the veils are thin, the forces of darkness and light blur to twilight gray.
 Eight tales of magical gardens, lost temples, cosmic alignments, immortal predators, shapeshifters, wizards and gods will transport you to realms where the rules are different, nothing is as it seems and the heart keeps the balance of ages.
-Wizards, Woods and Gods: Tales of Integration is told on a rich tapestry of tree and animal lore, romance, dreams, visions and verse.
+Wizards, Woods and Gods is told on a rich tapestry of tree and animal lore, romance, dreams, visions and verse.

 Click on the following stories for illustrations and excerpts.

 The Trouble with Tansy – An orphaned girl on the threshold of womanhood inherits a splendid, mysterious garden from three generations of wisewomen.
 When a roguish wizard attempts to impress her by disrupting the seasons, she must turn to the old powers for help.

 The War God Sleeps – When a lush, fertile land is seized by drought, a lonely hermit’s son ventures deep into the hills in search of water and there awakes a beautiful, yet terrible god whom the world has learned to live without.